 Following its back-to-basics redesign, the Forester has topped our Ratings.
 Its positives include large windows, big doors, an excellent driving position, and unusually spacious rear seating.
-In our tests, the 2.5-liter four-cylinder and CVT averaged an impressive 26 mpg overall.
-Trade-offs included the not-so-composed ride and less-than-agile, although ultimately secure, handling.
+In our tests, the 2.5-liter four-cylinder and CVT averaged a near-class-leading 26-mpg overall.
+Downsides include the somewhat choppy ride and less-than-agile--although ultimately secure--handling.
 Engine noise is pronounced at times, too.
-Controls are very simple but infotainment and connectivity are a bit behind.
-Mid-trim Foresters bring a lot of content for the money.
+Controls are very simple, and in 2015 the infotainment and connectivity systems will finally be updated.
+Midtrim Foresters bring a lot of content for the money.
 The optional X-Mode gives it some off-road ability.
 New for 2015 is a standard backup camera for all trim lines.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets